 Alongside the rising challenge of NCDs, the battle against tuberculosis (TB) is far from over.
 TB still claims over 1.4 million lives a year and remains one of the leading causes of death from infectious disease in the developing world.

-Scientists at our dedicated TB research centre in Bangalore, India are focused on finding a new therapy that is effective against multi-drug resistant TB, offers a shorter treatment regime and which is compatible with HIV/AIDs therapies (TB and HIV/AIDs form a lethal combination – each speeding the other’s progress).
+AZD5847 is our most advanced potential new TB medicines, currently progressing in Phase 2 clinical trials.
+The focus is on finding a new therapy or combination of therapies that are effective against multi-drug resistant TB, that offer a shorter treatment regime and which are compatible with HIV/AIDs therapies (TB and HIV/AIDs form a lethal combination – each speeding the other’s progress).
 Read more

 In this complex area of research, however, no single company or treatment can meet the challenge alone.
-As well as our in-house efforts, we also work alongside other organisations in multi-stakeholder partnerships, combining research skills and capabilities to help accelerate the development of new TB drugs.
-These include the Global Alliance for TB Drug Development, The Critical Path to TB Drug Regimens and More Medicines for TB.
-Under grants from the Wellcome Trust, AstraZeneca will collaborate with the Global Alliance for TB Drug Development to deliver new pre-clinical candidates and also collaborate with Cellworks to help predict which drug combinations will bring the most value to patients.
+As well as our in-house efforts, we make our compound library available to researchers and also work alongside other organisations in multi-stakeholder partnerships, combining research skills and capabilities to help accelerate the development of new TB drugs.

 Neglected tropical diseases

-We are also part of the World Intellectual Property Organization’s WIPO Re:Search initiative.
+We have also made significant contributions to the World Intellectual Property Organization’s WIPO Re:Search initiative.
 This is an unprecedented collaboration between the private and public sector designed to encourage new research partnerships and accelerate the discovery and development of new NTD treatments.
 WIPO Re:Search makes public an online searchable catalogue of available IP assets and resources for use in NTD research.
-As a partner in the initiative, we have made all AstraZeneca’s published patents and patent applications available for licence, including royalty-free licences for NTD R&D in any country (subject only to pre-existing obligations to third parties).
-In addition, we are offering to support external NTD researchers with access to our high throughput screening technologies, compound collection, and our laboratories around the world.